flee598/starter-hugo-academic/content/software/SBN/index.md

 slides: ""
 ---

-R package that facilitates accessing and manipulating NZFFD data in R.
+R package for generating and working with Stocastic Branching Networks (SBNs).